diytradespecifier

 • Weatherboards: Use a small roller, brush or spray gun.

-• Brick or render: Use a spray or an extra-long nap roller
+• Brick or render: Use a spray or an extra-long roller with a thick nap.

 • Work in sections, keeping a wet edge to avoid lap marks.